-This algorithm was introduced in \cite{FGL:2021:CholeskyQR}, and it was put into the RandNLA context in~\cite{Balabanov:2022:cholQR}.
-Notably, the possibility of first computing a sketch-orthonormal Q factor $\pre{\mtx{M}}$, and then retrieving the $\ell_2$-orthonormal Q factor by a CholeskyQR of $\pre{\mtx{M}}$ was originally proposed in~\cite{BG:2021:GramSchmidt,https://doi.org/10.48550/arxiv.2111.14641}.
-Furthermore, the entire concept of using $\sk{\mtx{R}}$ as the preconditioner traces back to the \textit{sketch-and-precondition} paradigm in RandNLA for overdetermined least squares~\cite{RT:2008:SAP,AMT:2010:Blendenpik,MSM:2014:LSRN}.
-In this context, $\pre{\mtx{M}}$ is only formed implicitly and is accessed as a linear operator.
-If a structural condition known as the \textit{subspace embedding property} holds between $\mtx{S}$ and $\range(\mtx{M})$ (see \cite{DMM06,Sarlos:2006,DMMS07_FastL2_NM10,Mah-mat-rev_BOOK}), then $\pre{\mtx{M}}$ is nearly-orthogonal.
-The near-orthogonality can then be leveraged by applying an iterative solver to the preconditioned least squares problem.
+This method was first introduced~\cite{FGL:2021:CholeskyQR} without the context of the broader RandNLA literature; it was first studied in detail with the RandNLA literature in mind in \cite{Balabanov:2022:cholQR} and subsequently in \cite{HSBY:2023:rand_chol_qr}.
+Notably, the possibility of first computing a sketch-orthonormal Q-factor $\pre{\mtx{M}}$, and subsequently retrieving the $\ell_2$-orthonormal Q-factor via a CholeskyQR on $\pre{\mtx{M}}$ was originally proposed elsewhere~\cite{BG:2021:GramSchmidt,https://doi.org/10.48550/arxiv.2111.14641}.
+Furthermore, the idea of using $\sk{\mtx{R}}$ as the preconditioner traces back to the \textit{sketch-and-precondition} paradigm for overdetermined least squares~\cite{RT:2008:SAP,AMT:2010:Blendenpik,MSM:2014:LSRN}.\footnote{In this context, $\pre{\mtx{M}}$ was only formed implicitly and was accessed as a linear operator.} If a well-studied condition called a \textit{subspace embedding property} holds between $\mtx{S}$ and $\range(\mtx{M})$, then $\pre{\mtx{M}}$ will be nearly-orthonormal \cite{DMM06,Sarlos:2006,DMMS07_FastL2_NM10,Mah-mat-rev_BOOK}.

-For any reasonable sketching operator, $\mtx{S}$, the flop count of the randomized CholeskyQR method from the above five-point enumeration will be $\mathcal{O}(mn^2)$.
-Whether or not practical speedup is observed depends greatly on the sketching distribution and on the method used to compute the product $\mtx{S}\mtx{M}$.
-If a fast sketching operator is used with $n \lesssim d \ll m$, then the leading term in the resulting algorithm's flop count will be $3mn^2$, which is only $mn^2$ more than the standard Cholesky QR.
+For any reasonable sketching operator, $\mtx{S}$, the flop count of the algorithm outlined above will be $\mathcal{O}(mn^2)$.
+Whether or not practical speedup is observed depends greatly on the sketching distribution and on the method used to compute the product $\mtx{S} \mtx{M}$.
+If a fast sketching operator is used with $n \leq d \leq m$, then the leading term in the resulting algorithm's flop count will be $3mn^2$, which is only $mn^2$ more than the standard CholeskyQR.